The Amazing Adventures of Spider-Man

-The Amazing Adventures of Spider-Man, also known as The Amazing Adventures of Spider-Man – The Ride is a 3D motion simulator and dark ride located at Universal Islands of Adventure in Orlando, Florida.
+The Amazing Adventures of Spider-Man, also known as The Amazing Adventures of Spider-Man – The Ride, is a 3D motion simulator and dark ride located at Universal Islands of Adventure in Orlando, Florida.
 Based on the Marvel Comics superhero Spider-Man, it was originally built for Islands of Adventure's grand opening in 1999.
 A second version of the attraction also existed at Universal Studios Japan from 2004 to 2024.
 The attraction has a hybrid configuration that combines motion vehicles with 3D projection and elaborate physical sets.

 The ride turns park guests into last-minute reporters for the Daily Bugle.
-After boarding a vehicle known as the "Scoop", they learn that the Sinister Syndicate has captured the Statue of Liberty with an anti-gravity gun.
+Before boarding a vehicle known as the "Scoop", they learn that the Sinister Syndicate has captured the Statue of Liberty with an anti-gravity gun.
 This evil group is made up of five famous Spider-Man villains: Doctor Octopus, Scream, Electro, Hydro-Man and the Hobgoblin, and it is up to Spider-Man to defeat them and save the guests.

 The attraction took three years to develop, and required the development of new multimedia technologies.
 It has received critical acclaim, winning several awards including the Golden Ticket Award for Best Dark Ride for 12 consecutive years.